New York Equitable Distribution Lawyer

 How Does Equitable Distribution Work in New York?

 During divorce proceedings in New York, marital property is equitably split in a process referred to as equitable distribution.
-This equitable distribution doctrine implies that marital property must be split fairly between the separating partners (which isn’t automatically a 50-50 division).
+This equitable distribution doctrine implies that marital property must be split fairly between the separating partners.
+This does not necessarily mean a 50-50 division.
 However, the distribution cannot be performed until property and assets are categorized as separate or marital.

-As a rule, assets obtained during the marriage are deemed to be marital property and are thus subject to distribution.
-Property/individual assets obtained before the marriage are classified as separate, as are the possessions obtained during the marriage but were understood or designated as belonging to one partner (like inheritance or a family gift).
+As a general rule, assets obtained during the marriage are deemed to be marital property and are thus subject to distribution.
+Property/individual assets obtained before the marriage are classified as separate, as are the possessions obtained during the marriage that were understood or designated as belonging to one partner (such as inheritance or family gifts).

 When deciding which assets go to which spouse, New York courts consider a range of variables, including each partner’s contribution, a partner’s separate property, earning potential, income, and more.